ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

-# CTP Energy Science: Not Just a New Non-Physical Science—A Completely New Postquantum Epistemological Model of Reality
+# CTPSci: Not Just a New Non-Physical Science—A Completely New Postquantum Epistemological Model of Reality

 ## Introduction: The Limits of the Known